Daniel-KM/Omeka-S-module-Folksonomy/README.md

 Tags can be added with or without captcha and approbation.
 Once approved, public tags become normal tags.
 Tag creation and approbation are managed via roles.
+They can be imported by the module [CSV Import] like in Omeka Classic.

 This [Omeka S] module is a full and improved rewrite of the [Tagging plugin] for [Omeka Classic].